Comparison Study: Glacier Calving Front Delineation in Synthetic Aperture Radar Images With Deep Learning: Methodology

+For the comparison, the multi-mission \ac{caffe} benchmark dataset~\cite{Gourmelon_2022} is chosen as the basis.
+It is the largest, manually annotated, and publicly available \ac{SAR} calving front dataset that provides both \ac{SAR} images and corresponding labels.
+Each \ac{SAR} image in the dataset has two manually annotated labels with the same geolocation.
+One label shows the calving front as a binary segmentation mask, where each pixel in the mask belongs to either the front or the background.
+The other label displays a multi-class segmentation into landscape zones, including ocean and ice mélange (a combination of sea ice and icebergs), rock outcrop, glacier, and a \ac{NA} area that comprises \ac{SAR} shadows and regions outside the radar scene.
+For the zone labels, the calving front is extracted during post-processing.
+The test set of \ac{caffe} includes images of two glaciers, the Columbia and the Mapple Glacier.
+These glaciers were not seen during training.

+In this study, 22 \ac{dl} systems are re-optimized, trained, and evaluated on \ac{caffe}.
+Depending on the type of label used in the original publication, each \ac{dl} system is either trained using the binary front labels, the zone labels, or both labels together.
+The performance is assessed using the \ac{mde} and the number of images with no predicted front, which were introduced together with \ac{caffe}~\cite{Gourmelon_2022}.

 \ac{SAR} imagery is not easy to interpret.
 Ice mélange, for example, exhibits similar characteristics as glacial ice and is therefore easily confused as part of the glacier (see Fig.~\ref{fig:Mapple_bad} and~\ref{fig:Col_bad} as examples).
 Hence, we conducted a multi-annotator study for \ac{caffe}'s test set to visualize and quantify the differences in human annotations.
-Nine annotators participated in our study, which, together with the original annotator of the \ac{caffe} dataset, results in ten annotations for each image in the test set.
-The annotators' levels of proficiency in QGIS and knowledge about glaciers are given in the supplementary information (Fig.~\ref{fig:annotators}).
-The annotators were asked to delineate the calving fronts in QGIS, following a provided manual.
-In addition to the \ac{SAR} images, they were assisted with a catchment for each glacier and one optical image per glacier (not per \ac{SAR} image) to help understand the geometry of the glacier.
-The resulting shape files were to be post-processed by removing everything within the catchment area.
-However, some annotators also deliberately labeled the rocky coastline, resulting in fragmented, spurious fronts when everything within the catchment was removed.
-Therefore, we had to buffer all catchments by \SI{120}{\meter} to remove false fronts.
-In addition, the Columbia Glacier catchments were expanded at the coastline between the eastern and western glacier tongues, and finally, all fronts shorter than \SI{750}{\meter} were deleted.
+The multi-annotator study entailed additional automated post-processing to achieve standard calving front products like the ones commonly provided and used in the community.
+This allows us to compare the \ac{dl} models to the quality of a standard product.
+To assess the inter-annotator variance, we calculate the \ac{mde} between each annotator and the combination of the remaining annotator.